Spooniehacker is an independent online lifestyle magazine for all genders.

 Spooniehacker was launched by Aly and Emily, two chronically ill journalists who missed making magazines, and wanted to produce something that spoke to their lives and experiences, that they could do from their beds and around their symptoms.
 Emily now runs eco-blog Grow Eat Gift.

 Want to support us?

-If you’re chronically ill (people with other disabilities welcome too), and would like to contribute to the magazine, check out our contributors’ page.
+If you’re chronically ill/disabled, and would like to contribute to the magazine, check out our contributors’ page.

-We expect to be funded mainly by donations, so we would massively appreciate signups to our Patreon (which comes with perks) or donations via our Paypal account.
-Every penny we receive by these means will be used to pay chronically ill and disabled people for their work – including £1 to Christine Miserandino’s crowdfunder every time we make a contributor payment.
+You can make donations via our Paypal account.
+Every penny we receive in donations is used to pay chronically ill and disabled people for their work – including £1 to Christine Miserandino’s crowdfunder every time we make a contributor payment.

 Our accountant is Arian Bloodwood and we highly recommend them if you are an ethical business or sole trader in the UK!